onebeartoe/deep-learning/convolutional/style-transfer-ui/README.md

-This application add a GUI to the style transfer convolutional neural network found in the DeepLearning4J examples.
+This application adds a GUI to the style transfer convolutional neural network found in the DeepLearning4J examples.

+Usage: Select a content image, select a style image, then click the 'Apply Style' button.
+Once the processing completes, the 'please wait' dialog closes.
+The output images are placed alongside the content image under a directory named 'styled'.

 Here is a screenshot: